SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polyDataFaces.md

         1. In the window highlight "all_wall" and any unamed faces.
 This can be easily done by holding "Shift" and clicking the first and last names or by holding "Ctrl" and clicking on the desired names.
         2. Choose “Select and Combine Faces”
+	3. The
-        3. A new model with 4 face names will pop up.
-Click “Save Model” under "File Input/Output" to save model You can rename this “demo_named” if want to keep the old vtp model
+        3. Click “Save Model” under "File Input/Output" to save model.
+You can rename this “demo_named” if want to keep the old vtp model
         4. Now we only have boundaries where we want them (total of 4)

 <figure>